 6. Secure financing.

-Once you’ve decided you want to move forward, there are a few different ways to finance the purchase of a business.
+Once you’ve decided you want to move forward, there are a few different ways to finance a business.

-• Term loan.
-Some banks offer small business loans to help would-be entrepreneurs acquire a business.
-However, traditional bank loans can be tough to qualify for.
-They’re usually only available to buyers with excellent credit scores and a successful track record in business who are buying a company with substantial assets.
-Still, it’s worth checking with your local bank or credit union to see whether this is an option.
+• Get a business loan.
+Many lenders offer small business loans to help entrepreneurs acquire a business, though they’re usually only available to buyers with excellent credit scores and a successful track record in business.

 • Seller financing.
 The person selling you the business may be willing to loan you the money to buy the business.

 • Partnership.
-Do you have a lot of business knowledge but not a lot of funds?
 You may be able to find a business partner who can provide the funding.
-Business partnerships come in many forms.
-You might find a silent partner who provides funding in exchange for partial ownership of the business but stays out of the decision-making process or a venture capitalist who provides guidance, support and business connections.
+You could find a silent partner who provides funding in exchange for partial ownership of the business but stays out of the decision-making process or a venture capitalist who provides guidance, support and business connections.

 • Personal funds.
 If you have plenty of money saved up, you can tap into your own savings to cover the purchase of a business.
 You may also use your own funds in conjunction with outside financing, such as an SBA or bank loan.